Torikaze

 What should a first-timer know about Torikaze?

 Start with the confirmed facts: Torikaze is in Shanghai, has a smart casual dress code, carries Star Wine List (2026) and Michelin Plate (2026) recognition.
-The verified information does not establish a specific address, cuisine, chef, signature dish, price point, or service format.
+A specific address, cuisine, chef, signature dish, price point, or service format is not available.
 If you want to compare another option, Yong Xing is one name to consider.

 What are alternatives to compare with Torikaze?